akshitagupta15june/Face-X/Face-X-Gaming/Kids_fruit_game/readme.md

 * FaceMeshDetector
 * Also, look after that mediapipe is properly installed.
 (If error occurs, try downgrading python version)

+# HOW TO RUN THE PROJECT
+You can directly run from the editor you can use the Command prompt.
+* Download the project and extract the files.
+Follow the below commands to run in the terminal or cmd.

+* cd Kids_fruit_game
+* cd game
+* python game.py

 # SAMPLE OUTPUT

 ![game1](https://user-images.githubusercontent.com/69035013/203071752-5871c308-2995-40fd-8cb2-a9675f22e012.JPG)